codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 ### scrollPageToTop

-Scroll page to the top
+Scroll page to the top.

 ```js
 I.scrollPageToTop();